Document Legalization Iran to Germany: Certified Farsi Translation and the Full Authentication Chain

 - The Iranian Ministry of Foreign Affairs (MFA)

 The MFA stamp authenticates the Ministry of Justice's seal, and the German consular officer subsequently authenticates the MFA's seal.
 These stamps must not be older than one year at the time of your visa appointment.
-Given that the Yerevan process currently runs 8–12 months from initial submission to appointment, you may need to redo the MFA stamps if your application is delayed.
+Given that Yerevan appointment waits can be 8–16 weeks, you may need to redo the MFA stamps if your application is delayed.

 Step 4: German consular legalization

 Historically done at the German Embassy in Tehran.
-In 2026, this is handled through the Yerevan rerouting — either at the time of your biometric appointment or via a digital pre-review mechanism where legalization is confirmed alongside the visa decision.
+In 2026, this is handled through the Yerevan rerouting and the German consular process there.
+Follow the current mission instructions for when final legalization is completed.

 Document-by-Document Breakdown